jadilorenzo/obsidian/Story/Story.md

 Disappointed with Alan's response, the merchant dropped the conversation, and they both continued their walk silent amid the hubbub of conversation on the rocky mountain path that led toward Novar.

 As Alan walked, the state of the world was often on his mind.
-The days of unified nations were long gone, replaced by a patchwork of city-states and powerful corporations that governed their territories.
-The strong ruled without mercy, and the weak struggled to survive under the shadow of war, execution, or starvation.
+The days of unified nations were long gone, replaced by a patchwork of large city-states and powerful corporations that governed their territories.
+The strong ruled without mercy, and the weak struggled without hope to survive under the shadow of war, execution, starvation, or assasination.
 Trust was rare and power was the ultimate currency.

 Far before the merchant had spoken, Alan had taken stock of every weapon on the hillside, instinctively assessing all potential threats or weaknesses, from the merchant’s short sword to the concealed knife on a relatively elderly man fifty yards distant.
 It was a habit ingrained in him from a lifetime of guarding the defenseless and stepping in when the odds seemed insurmountable.